What Luvica is and what it is used for

 The other ingredients are:

-What Luvica looks like and contents of the pack
+What Act Louvika looks like and contents of the pack

 It is supplied in the boxes of an opaque white HDPE bottle, each one contains 90 capsules.